What is obesity, overweight and unhealthy weight?

 Pick your moment and be ready to listen

 Talking about weight might be a difficult conversation.
-The conversation will probably go better at a time when you’re both relaxed and calm.
+The conversation will probably go better when you’re both relaxed and calm.
 And active listening is likely to help too.
-This means really paying attention to what your child is saying and showing that you understand their point of view.
+This means paying attention to what your child is saying and showing that you understand their point of view.

 Choose your language carefully.
 Most people find that terms like ‘obese’ are negative, hurtful and unhelpful.
 Terms like ‘higher weight’ or ‘above your healthiest weight’ keep the focus on health, not body image.